Inlet cone: Alternative shapes

-Many supersonic aircraft (F-16 Fighting Falcon) dispense with the conical centrebody and employ a simple pitot intake.
-A detached, strong normal shock appears directly in front of the inlet at supersonic flight speeds, which leads to poor pressure recovery.
+Many supersonic aircraft (F-16 Fighting Falcon, F/A-18 Hornet) dispense with the conical centrebody or complex variable ramps and employ a simple fixed-geometry pitot intake, which is structurally lighter and more durable; a detached, strong normal shock appears directly in front of the inlet at supersonic flight speeds, which leads to poorer pressure recovery especially at higher Mach numbers.
+This was considered an acceptable tradeoff for aircraft that mainly operate in subsonic and transonic airspeeds with only transient supersonic dashes.

+In newer aircraft, advances in aerodynamics have enabled fixed-geometry inlet designs to match the performance of variable inlet cones or ramps through careful shaping of the inlet geometry and using downstream pressure to control shock position.
+Examples include swept caret inlet ramps and cowls (F-22 Raptor, F/A-18 Super Hornet), which has a pair of fixed oblique ramps and a downstream bleed system to control and avoid shocks.
+Another is the diverterless supersonic inlet (F-35 Lightning II), which has a 3-D (non-axisymmetric) compression bump that acts similarly as a fixed half-cone to avoid shocks while also diverting the forebody boundary layer.

 NASA has tested an alternative to the external/internal, or mixed compression inlet, needed for speeds above about Mach 2.2 (below that speed inlets with all-external compression are used).
 The mixed-compression inlet is susceptible to unstarts or expulsion of the internal shock to in front of the inlet.
 The NASA inlet, which they call a Parametric Inlet, does all the supersonic compression externally so there is no shock inside the ducting in a potentially unstable location.